cmput415-2024/415-code/T2-ListenersVisitors/PropertyFile/README.md

 # PropertyFile

-A translation of the PropertyFile application from T2-ListenersVisitors.pptx to C++ and the assignment format.
+A translation of the PropertyFile visitor and listener applications from T2-ListenersVisitors.pptx to C++ and the assignment format.

 Authors: Braedy Kuzma (braedy@ualberta.ca), Deric Cheung (dacheung@ualberta.ca)